-- 50) A Chartered Professional should advise the Registrar of their intention to take a career break at the earliest opportunity, prior to the career break commencing.
-A career break will be recorded in the AusIMM online PD Logbook. - 51) The CPPC will not consider career breaks that are advised more than six months after the commencement of the break. - 52) Chartered Professionals taking career breaks may maintain their CP accreditation provided their career breaks total less than two years in a three year period, and they maintain a minimum of 25 hours per year of acceptable PD during periods of career break. - The CPPC may allow differing maximum hours in categories such as Category F: Private Reading, where the Chartered Professional can justify the learning they undertook and why other PD categories were inaccessible to them at the time. - 54) Extended Career Breaks under special circumstances: - a) For career breaks under typical circumstances, totaling more than two years in a three-year period, CP accreditation cannot be continued.
-If a career break is expected to be greater than two full years in three, Chartered Professionals should contact the Registrar at the earliest opportunity to discuss their individual circumstances. - b) For Career Breaks greater than two years, when CPs are not able to undertake meaningful PD activities for extended periods (e.g. parental leave, extended illness, etc) CPs can take the first two years with no PD and then restore currency of knowledge at the end of the Career Break in accordance with the model described in the following table.
+- 64) A Chartered Professional should advise the Registrar of their intention to take a career break at the earliest opportunity, prior to the career break commencing.
+A career break will be recorded in the AusIMM online PD Logbook. - 65) Chartered Professionals taking career breaks may maintain their CP accreditation provided their career breaks total less than two years in a three-year period, and they maintain a minimum of 25 hours per year of acceptable PD during periods of career break. - 66) The CPPC may allow differing maximum hours in categories such as Category F: Private Reading, where the Chartered Professional can; - a) justify the learning they undertook, and - b) why other PD categories were inaccessible to them at the time. - 67) Extended Career Breaks under special circumstances: - a) For career breaks under typical circumstances, totalling more than two years in a three-year period, CP accreditation cannot be continued.
+If a career break is expected to be greater than two full years in three, Chartered Professionals should contact the Registrar at the earliest opportunity to discuss their individual circumstances. - b) For Career Breaks greater than two years, when CPs are not able to undertake meaningful PD activities for extended periods (e.g., parental leave, extended illness, etc.) CPs can take the first two years with no PD and then restore currency of knowledge at the end of the Career Break in accordance with the model described in the following table.
 This option provides for transition back to work and maintaining the credential upon return, avoiding the burden on the CP to complete 150 hours in a short space of time.

-Year 1 2 3 4 5 6 7 8 3 , 9 10) 11
+Year 1 2 3 4 5 6 7 8 9 10 11

 Option

-Typical Career Break 50 50 50 50 25 25 50 5 0 5 60 50) 50
+Typical Career Break 50 50 50 50 25 25 50 50 50 50 50

 Extended Career Break

-3 Years 50 50 50 50 25 25 50 5 0 50) 50
+3 Years 50 50 50 50 25 75 50 50 50

-4 Years 50 50 50 50 25 2 5 50 50 50) 50
+4 Years 50 50 50 50 25 25 100 50 50

-5 Years 50 50 50 50 25 2 5 2 25 75 50 50
+5 Years 50 50 50 50 25 25 25 125 50

-O) Isolated work and other special circumstances
+P) Isolated work and other special circumstances

-55) Chartered Professionals based or working in isolated areas, or who are experiencing other special circumstances, who believe they may not be able to meet the PD requirements (for example, due to the inability to attend technical conferences and meetings), must submit a
+Chartered Professionals based or working in isolated areas, or who are experiencing other special circumstances, who believe they may not be able to meet the PD requirements (for example, due to the inability to attend technical conferences and meetings), must submit a statement as soon as practical to the Registrar, outlining their circumstances, the impact on their PD activities and suggestions for a modified PD requirement.

-- statement as soon as practical to the Registrar, outlining their circumstances, the impact on their PD activities and suggestions for a modified PD requirement. - The CPPC will consider the Chartered Professional's request for a modified PD requirement due to these special circumstances and notify them of the outcome accordingly. - 57) The CPPC will not consider requests for special circumstances that are advised more than six months after commencement of the special circumstances.
+- 68) The CPPC will consider the Chartered Professional's request for a modified PD requirement due to these special circumstances and notify them of the outcome accordingly. - 69) The CPPC will not consider requests for special circumstances that are advised more than six months after commencement of the special circumstances.

-P) Professional Development (PD) Review
+Q) Professional Development (PD) Review